fengyuhao92/learngit/readme.txt

 Git is free software distributed under the GPL.
 Git has a mutable index called stage.

-create a new branch dev.
+create a new branch is quick & simple.